New Litter Is Now Available! Reserve Your Puppy Now!

 #5.
 Let There Be Light (Safely)

 Nothing says cozy and festive like holiday lights and candles.
 These can also be very dangerous if not minded properly.
-The cords of lights can be easy for your pup to get tangled up in and pose the risk of your pup chewing on them and getting shocked.
-Keep your cords neatly tucked away where your dog can’t see in order to be able to enjoy your lights safely.
+The cords of lights can be easy for your pup to get tangled up in and pose the risk of your puppy chewing on them and getting shocked.
+Keep your cords neatly tucked away where your dog can’t see to be able to enjoy your lights safely.

 #6.
 Be Wary Of Your Greenery